MECLabTUDA/Lifelong-nnUNet/documentation/plop_training.md

 | `-pod_scales` | Specify the number of scales for the PLOP method. | no | -- | `3` |

 ### Exemplary use cases
 In the following, a few examples are shown representing possible use cases on how to use the PLOP Trainer.
+It is important to mention that the first task that is used to train has to have images where the heights and widths are equal to avoid a size mismatch, when slices embeddings are concatenated due to different step sizes.

 One of the easiest and simplest example is to simply train on a bunch of tasks, for example `Task011_XYZ`, `Task012_XYZ` and `Task013_XYZ`.
 Each task should be trained for 250 epochs, whereas every 25th epoch, the stored data is updated and the results are stored in a `.csv` file.
 Additionally, the network should be split at the `seg_outputs` part of the network and trained on the GPU with ID <GPU_ID> (can be one or multilpe IDs).
 The importance of the previous tasks for the PLOP method should be set to 0.01 instead of 0.05:
 ```bash